tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Description

-Proposes an amendment to the value of dcterms:license using the bdq:sourceAuthority.
+Proposes an amendment to the value of dcterms:license using the bdqval:sourceAuthority.

 #### Expected Response

-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; AMENDED value of dcterms:license if it could be unambiguously interpreted as a value in the bdq:sourceAuthority; otherwise NOT_AMENDED.
+EXTERNAL_PREREQUISITES_NOT_MET if the bdqval:sourceAuthority is not available; AMENDED value of dcterms:license if it could be unambiguously interpreted as a value in the bdqval:sourceAuthority; otherwise NOT_AMENDED.

 #### Information Elements